martin-creator/fas_lms_backend/new_pdr.md

 #### General Architecture

 1. **Microservices Approach:**
-   - Each app is a separate microservice with its own controllers, services, querying, reports, and utilities.
+   - Each app is a separate microservice with its own controllers, services, querying, reports, settings, helpers and utilities.
    - Containerization using Docker.
    - Orchestration using Kubernetes.